jeremeamia/super_closure/README.md

 # SuperClosure

-The PHP SuperClosure by Jeremy Lindblom.
+The **PHP SuperClosure** by Jeremy Lindblom.

-NOTES: The original SuperClosure class was written as a experiment for an article on [HTMList.com][htmlist] called [Extending PHP 5.3 Closures with Serialization and Reflection][article].
-The original code for that class is located in this repository at [/src/_legacy/SuperClosure.php][legacy], and should not be used in production.
-Please use the updated, properly-namespaced, and better-tested version of SuperClosure in this repository by install SuperClosure via Composer.
-Please see the installation section below.
+> The original SuperClosure class was written as an experiment for an article on [HTMList.com][htmlist] called [Extending PHP 5.3 Closures with Serialization and Reflection][article].
+The original code for that class is located in this repository at [/src/_legacy/SuperClosure.php][legacy], and should *not* be used in production.
+Please use the updated, properly-namespaced, and better-tested version of SuperClosure in this repository by installing SuperClosure via Composer.
+Please see the installation section below for instructions.

 ## Purpose